Research Interests

 I'm interested in the causes and consequences of biodiversity, and study them using a variety of systems.

-Measures of diversity: global changes in climate and habitat destruction makes conservation science a balancing act between limited resources and seemingly unlimited demand.
+Quantifying diversity.
+Diversity has many forms beyond species richness.
+Global changes in climate and habitat destruction makes conservation science a balancing act between limited resources and seemingly unlimited demand.
 As such, we must prioritize both species, and the underlying genetic and functional diversity they encompass.
-Using the Cape Floristic Proteaceae as a case study, Marc Cadotte and I examined conservation prioritization in relation to evolutionary history, species range sizes, and the metric used.

 SR